/

 Potential risks during unsupervised withdrawal may include:

-- Seizures associated with alcohol or benzodiazepine withdrawal
+• Seizures linked to alcohol or benzodiazepine use

-- Confusion or hallucinations during advanced withdrawal symptoms
+• Confusion or hallucinations in more advanced cases

 Substances That Often Require Medical Detox